The argument in favor of low-cost index funds is simple: Active funds cost more and are less likely to live up to their promises.

 — Consider the fund manager’s experience as well as the index provider.

-But the expense ratio is only one component of an investment’s cost.
+The expense ratio is only one component of an investment’s cost.
 Also, beware of trading fees (more common with ETFs) and mutual fund sales loads.

 Then there’s the tracking error.
 This measures how closely the index fund tracks its underlying benchmark.
 The lower the tracking error, the closer the fund’s returns match its benchmark.